fuzoh/balanse/README.md

 # Balanse
 > Balanse is a little demonstrator of a simple messaging infrastructure.
-> Developped for the module "Enterprise Architecture" at HE-ARC.
+> Developed for the module "Enterprise Architecture" at HE-ARC.
-> It exposes a webhook in python that sents messages to a kafka broker.
+> It exposes a web hook in python that sends messages to a Kafka broker.
-> Then a quarqus app listen to the kafka topic and stream events to a web app with server sent events.
+> Then a Quarqus app listen to the Kafka topic and stream events to a web app with server sent events.

-## Lauch services for demonstration
+## Launch services for demonstration

 > **WARNING**: The provided docker compose is just for demonstration purpose.
 There is
 > no support for development or production environment (no hot reload, no security, no backup).